“It’s not about having it all. It’s about having what you value most.”

 Produce is much less expensive when it’s in-season in your area, rather than being shipped around the world to your local store.
 Seasonal eating also deepens our nutrition, because every food has a unique nutrient profile.
 The AIP isn’t just about the foods we remove.
 The more variety we eat within the AIP template, the more we feed our cells for health.
 Let the prices in your grocery store guide you.

 Also, did you know that lots of fresh produce never makes it to the grocery store, just because it looks a little funny?
 There’s nothing wrong with it – it’s just as nutritious.
 It’s just not considered “sellable”.
 There are now companies saving these fruits and vegetables from being thrown away, by selling them direct to consumers at a discount.
 Here are three of the larger distributors in the US: Imperfect Produce, Hungry Harvest, and Misfits Market.
-Supermarkets are joining in as well: Kroger plans to introduce an “Ugly Produce” brand in 2019.

 7. Shop Sales and Meal Plan Later

 Instead of planning your meals in advance and being tied to specific ingredients, go to the store first and plan your meals around what you find on sale.
 For your grocery list, estimate how many pounds of meat, seafood, and vegetables your family eats in a week, and which pantry staples need replenishing.
 Then let the store sales guide you from there.
 Most stores post their weekly sales flyers on their websites.
 To get the best bang for your buck, you might need to spread your shopping over multiple stores.
 After a few weeks of doing this, you may also get a sense for which store tends to have the lowest prices overall.
 Take notes as you shop, and compare.
 Lastly, if you have an Asian market, Mexican market, or other ethnic food stores in your town, definitely check them out.
 Their prices are often much lower.
-Here are some bloggers who have researched AIP offerings at some of the larger discount grocery chains: AIP Costco, AIP Aldi, and AIP Grocery Outlet.
+Here are some bloggers who have researched AIP offerings at some of the larger discount grocery chains: AIP Costco and AIP Aldi.

 8. Avoid Food Waste At Home